 Thompson suggests, following David Foster Wallace, that our jobs have become like altars, places of worship.
 They command our ultimate allegiance.
 We often hope to find a sense of deepest fulfillment from our work.
 We bow to our job like a god.
 Thompson calls this new religious impulse “workism.”

-We’ve made “work” the center of our universe.
-Well, perhaps better, work has unwittingly become the center of our universe, without our having asked for it.
-Pieper’s thought helps us see all the other words and ideas that orbit closely around it.
-In fact, he suggests, our whole lives seem to orbit around work.
+We’ve made work the center of our universe.
 Our early years of getting an education are preparation for the workforce.
-“Retirement” has to do with that period of life that’s “after” our working period.
+Retirement has to do with that period of life that’s after our working period.

 A Place for Leisure

-But it wasn’t always this way.
-Pieper’s discussion of work comes in a strangely titled book, Leisure, The Basis of Culture.
-What makes the title strange, at least to our ears, is that we often think of “leisure” in the same way that we think of laziness.
-Both are forms of “not working” and therefore, they’re often thought of synonymously.
+We often think of leisure in the same way that we think of laziness.
+Both are forms of not working.
 Leisure does have a positive connotation, often referring to some kind of relaxation and even fun.
-But again, Pieper’s concern is that we are defining relaxation and fun in the same vein as we think of “time-off.”
+But again, many harbor a concern that we are defining relaxation and fun in the same vein as we think of “time off.”

-To illustrate the power of Pieper’s point—that we live in a culture of total work, or that work is totalizing in that it so powerfully shapes our imagination—consider why the title of his book sounds so strange.
 If we hear the word “leisure” and one of the first synonyms that comes to mind is “laziness,” why is our take so negative?
-Perhaps it has to do with the fact that leisure, in its association with time-off, connects laziness to a lack of productivity.
-And productivity seems to be the highest value in the total work world, according to Pieper.
+Perhaps it has to do with the fact that leisure, in its association with time off, connects laziness to a lack of productivity.
+And productivity is the highest value in our total work world.

-I think Pieper is right.
 It’s hard not to imagine our life without reference to work.
 It’s true for me and I know it is for many others.
-I also think that, because Pieper is right, David Foster Wallace is also right.
+I also think that David Foster Wallace is right.
 We allow work to have so much importance that it takes on a religious significance.
 It becomes an altar where we worship, whether we realize it or not, whether we consider ourselves religious or not.

 Affording work a place of religious significance is exactly what Thompson argues in The Atlantic.
-Framed between David Foster Wallace who says that everyone worships and Josef Pieper who says that we live in a culture of total work, Thompson’s claim that we look to our work to find meaning and purpose—even thinking of our work as our life’s calling—should be no surprise.
-Workism is one of the new religions of 21st century Americans.
+Next to David Foster Wallace who says that everyone worships, Thompson’s claim that we look to our work to find meaning and purpose—even thinking of our work as our life’s calling—should be no surprise.
+Workism is one of the new “religions” of 21st-century Americans.

 Purpose Beyond Your Job

-Jesus once said, “man does not live by bread alone” (Matthew 4.4).
+Jesus once said, “Man does not live by bread alone” (Matthew 4.4).
 I say, humans cannot find purpose from a job alone.
-Jesus continued, saying that we live only from the very words of God.
-As a corollary, our lives are only purposeful because our creator puts us to use.